About toddler play and cognitive development

 Toddlers don’t know how all the concepts fit together.
 For example, your toddler can see that things flush down the toilet.
 But toddlers don’t realise that they themselves can’t be flushed down the toilet too.
 Or that if a leg rips off a favourite doll or teddy bear, the same doesn’t happen to a real person.
-Taking the time to explain these concepts can help ease your toddler’s fears.
+Taking the time to explain these concepts can ease your toddler’s fears.

 Play ideas to support cognitive development in toddlers

-Here are some everyday play ideas to support your toddler’s thinking and learning:
+Here are everyday play ideas to support your toddler’s thinking and learning:

 - Help your toddler put together basic puzzles.

 - Give your toddler fun bath toys for measuring, scooping and pouring.
 You can talk about why some things sink and others float.

 - Read books and recite nursery rhymes together.
 By 2 years, you can leave out words from your toddler’s favourite stories and ask your toddler to tell you what happens next.

-- Give your toddler things to sort, like different coloured blocks, shapes or pegs, or different sized plastic cups and containers.
+- Give your toddler things to sort, like coloured blocks, shapes or pegs, or plastic cups and containers of different sizes.

 - Give your toddler toys with buttons to push to make something happen.

 - Put together a box of materials for simple art and craft activities.
 This can include finger paint, crayons and paper, coloured chalk for drawing and writing on outdoor paths, scrap materials or playdough.
-Let your child decide what to make.
+Let your toddler decide what to make.

-If your child is having trouble with a play activity, you can ask what your child might do next to solve the problem, or you can gently offer ideas.
+If your toddler is having difficulty with a play activity, you can ask what they might do next to solve the problem, or you can gently offer ideas.
 For example, ‘Where else could that puzzle piece fit?
 Have you tried turning it the other way?’
-And celebrating effort will encourage your child to tackle new problems.
+And celebrating effort will encourage your toddler to tackle new problems.
 For example, ‘Well done – you’ve found the right spot for it!’